ray-project/ray/doc/source/workflows/basics.rst

 Dynamic workflows
 -----------------

-Ray DAGs are static -- returning a node from another node is not a valid way to construct a graph.
-For example, the following code will print an instance of a DAG node, not the output of `bar`:
+Ray DAGs are static -- returning a node from another node isn't a valid way to construct a graph.
+For example, the following code prints a DAG node, not the output of `bar`:

 .. testcode::